Professor James Cooper is director of International Legal Studies and Center for Creative Problem Solving.

 Guild of America, Hague Appeal for Peace, Mondaneum, United Nations

-Congress on Public International Law, Commonwealth Club of California, COMICON, Auditoria Democratica Andina, National Council for Juvenile and Family Court Judges, Rotary Club, World Bank, the World Affairs Council.
+Congress on Public International Law, Commonwealth Club of California, COMICON, Auditoria Democratica Andina, National Council for Juvenile and Family Court Judges, Rotary Club, World Bank, the World Affairs Council, the World Intellectual Property Organization’s Advisory Committee on Enforcement, and a Joint Session of the Congress of Paraguay.
 Cooper has written on foreign affairs and legal issues for The Globe and Mail, Canada's national newspaper, The Los Angeles Daily Journal, The San Diego Union Tribune,

 The National Law Journal and The American Bar Association Journal, El